 - Payment services

 We advise many of Ireland’s leading financial institutions.
 In addition, we have assisted many major international financial institutions on their establishment in Ireland and in relation to their activities in Ireland.
 We regularly advise international law firms on Irish regulatory matters.
-The firm has also advised Government departments, the Irish Banking Federation and other trade bodies on specialist matters.
+The firm has also advised Government departments and trade bodies on specialist matters.

-- Advising numerous clients on the implementation of recent legislation and regulatory requirements, including the Payment Services Directive, the Consumer Credit Directive, the Code of Conduct on Mortgage Arrears and the Consumer Protection Code 2012.
+- Advising numerous clients on the implementation of recent legislation and regulatory requirements, including the Code of Conduct on Mortgage Arrears and the SME Regulations 2015

 - Advising numerous clients on notifications to the Central Bank of Ireland in connection with the acquisition of regulated entities in Ireland